ShaindalDev/DigitalAuction/README.md

 # Digital Auction
+Demo of the site it self : https://shaindaldev.github.io/DigitalAuction/
 ## Description

 A online auction house website.
 This is part of Noroff semester project.
 Built with Noroff API to access items and data that is created.